 Here are a few ideas on what types of eggs might be used:

-- You can use hard-boiled & dyed eggs (always a fun idea to look for 'real' eggs)
+- You can use hard-boiled & dyed eggs (always a fun idea to look for 'real' eggs) but do note that most animals will find these if hidden outside

 - Hide a dozen or so plastic eggs and include either candy, money or small trinkets.
 We like to use the Jumbo-sized Eggs as you can fit almost anything inside.
 And here are the printable Easter Coupons for Kids & Teens that we hide in the eggs - especially during years when we have outdoor hunts ;)